Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 Summary – which needle depth should you choose?

-0.25 mm is suitable for product absorption and glow.
+0.25 mm is suitable for product absorption and radiance.
 0.5 mm is common for home treatment and mild collagen stimulation.
-1.0 mm and above are used for more advanced skin problems and require longer recovery.
+1.0 mm and above are used for more advanced skin issues and require longer recovery.
 The right needle depth is about balancing effect and safety.

 Do you want to start with the right equipment and adjustable needle depth?